 - Microsoft Word (optional): You can complete the Personal Action Plan Activity in Microsoft Word.
 If you do not have Microsoft Word, you can print the file, complete it by hand, and submit a scanned copy.

 Please watch and think about each of the videos, and complete the Reflection Worksheet questions as they are shared.
-You will also be provided with a Personal Action Plan template which you can complete as you go through the course materials.
+You will also be provided with a Personal Action Plan template which you can complete as you go through the orientation materials.

 Let’s get started!